 Other fun tidbits...

-Why did you decide to become a Nutrition and Fitness Coach?
+Why did you decide to become a Nutrition Coach and Personal Trainer?

 Typically when you ask someone in the latter stages of their life or when a traumatic event occurs in their life, “what do they wish they did differently?”, the usual response is either “I wish I spent more time with loved ones” or “I wish I had taken better care of myself”.